highcharts/highcharts-angular/README.md

 ### To use [`setOptions`](https://www.highcharts.com/docs/getting-started/how-to-set-options#2)

-The best place to use `setOptions` is afer your Highcharts instance is ready and before Highcharts variable is set in the main component.
+The best place to use `setOptions` is after your Highcharts instance is ready and before Highcharts variable is set in the main component.
 Example:

 ```ts
 import * as Highcharts from 'highcharts/highstock';